Jasonnor/tensorboard-empty-scalar-hider/README.md

 # tensorboard-empty-scalar-hider

-Chrome Extension for hiding empty scalar/panes in TensorBoard.
+Chrome Extension of hiding empty scalar/panes in TensorBoard.